ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

-# IBM Blockchain Platform v2.5.0 Lab Part 1 - Create a Blockchain Network
+# Build your first network on Linux on IBM Z Lab Part 1 - Create a Blockchain Network

 ## Section 1: Create a Blockchain Network lab overview

-You will use the IBM Blockchain Platform console in this lab to create a blockchain network.
+You will use the IBM Blockchain Platform v2.5.0 console in this lab to create a blockchain network.
 The network will consist of three organizations.
 Two of these organizations will represent organizations that want to participate in the blockchain network and submit transactions.
 They will be referred to as *peer organizations* throughout the lab.